Klunzinger's wrasse

-Klunzinger's wrasse (Thalassoma rueppellii), also known as Rüppell's wrasse, is a species of ray-finned fish, a wrasse from the family Labridae which is endemic to the Red Sea.
+Klunzinger's wrasse (Thalassoma rueppellii), also known as Rüppell's wrasse, is a species of ray-finned fish.
+A wrasse from the family Labridae, Rüppell's wrappse is endemic to the Red Sea.
 It inhabits the margins and seaward slopes of reefs at depths from 1 to 30 m.
-It can reach 20 cm in total length.
+Rüppell's wrappse can reach 20 cm in total length.
 This species can be found in the aquarium trade.